- 100% secure payment

 Getting started in two minutes

 Getting started takes about five minutes.
 Paste the cosplay poll URL into the order form or send it via live chat.
-Tell us the close time, your current vote count, and the leader's count if you can see it.
-Within 60 minutes our ops team replies with one of three answers: yes, the mechanic is deliverable, here is the price, ETA, and recommended pacing mode; yes but with a surcharge for an email-verified or fandom-account gate, here is the adjusted quote; or no, this mechanic is outside scope, no charge.
-Pay only after you have seen the cosplay-specific quote.
-You then get a dashboard link to track delivery in real time, and mid-order changes — push the daily anchor, switch to last-48h, add votes, narrow the geography to the con's region — are handled on chat at no extra cost.
-Launch-period orders over 1,000 votes get founder-reviewed fulfilment; see the founder profile for context.
-If your cosplay competition routes its masquerade walk-off through a Facebook or Instagram social vote, our Facebook contest votes and sign-up vote stacks handle the account step.
+Tell us the close time — if the round ends the night of the con, that timing is critical — your current count, and the leader's count if visible.
+Within 60 minutes our ops team replies with one of three outcomes: deliverable at the quoted price with a pacing mode matched to your deadline; deliverable with a surcharge for an email-verified or fandom-account gate; or outside scope, no charge.
+Pay only after seeing the cosplay-specific quote.
+You then get a live-dashboard link to track delivery.
+Mid-order adjustments — switching to an aggressive same-evening push when the con walk-off video posts, narrowing the IP pool to the convention's region, adding votes when the leader extends their gap, splitting an order across a group bracket and a solo armour entry — are handled on chat at no extra cost.
+Masquerade rounds that route their audience vote through a Facebook or Instagram page use our Facebook contest votes and sign-up vote stacks for the account step.
+Launch-period orders over 1,000 votes get founder-reviewed fulfilment; see the founder profile.

 Common Cosplay contest votes use cases